landiinii/HaroldsTweets/README.md

 # What's next for Harolds Tweets
 Harold has a long way to go, and his tweets are going to be sooo much better in the future.
 He is currently residing in a linux terminal, but will very soon be moving into a new home, probably starting in a GUI, before moving on to bigger and better domains and apps.

+# Implementation
+Harold produces tweets from a command line argument.
+The input file type that is desires should be passed in as an argument when calling the executable.